sailing-pmls/pmls.readthedocs.io/docs/latent-dirichlet-allocation.md

 127.0.0.1
 ```

-To prepare a multi-machine file, please refer to the Strads section under [Configuration Files for Petuum Apps](configuration.md).
+To prepare a multi-machine file, please refer to the Strads section under [Configuration Files for PMLS Apps](configuration.md).